Bugiri Sugar Factory

-Bugiri Sugar Company Limited, is a sugar manufacturer in Uganda.
+Bugiri Sugar Company Limited, is a sugar manufacturing company in Uganda.

 Location

 The main factories of the company are under construction in Bugubo Village, Kapyanga Sub-county, Bugiri District, approximately 6 km by road, southeast of the town of Bugiri.

 This location is approximately 77 km, by road, north-east of Jinja, the largest city in the Busoga sub-region.
 Bugubo Village is located approximately 157 km, by road, northeast of Kampala, the capital and largest city of Uganda.

 Overview

 Bugiri Sugar Factory is a new manufacturer of sugar in Uganda.
 As of May 2021, the factory is under construction, on a 60 acre piece of real estate in Bugubo Village.
 With no sizable nucleus plantation of its own, the factory expects to source sugarcane primarily from out growers in the district and sub-region.

 The new factory expects to begin commercial production in December 2021.
 When fully operational, the factory expects to produce 4,800 bags of 50 kg each, of crystalline sugar, at maximum capacity.
 In May 2021, the Daily Monitor reported that Bugiri Sugar Factory plans to focus on production of industrial sugar and industrial ethanol.